 - Travel Info

-Located on the edge of the Arabian Peninsula, the desert state of Oman is probably the Middle East’s most under rated walking destination.
-With its striking scenery, friendly people and year-round sunshine, Oman delivers a real flavour of authentic Arabia.
-On our first day’s tour of Muscat we see the impressive Grand Mosque and bustling Muttrah Souk and also take a short walk overlooking the city.
+Located on the edge of the Arabian Peninsula, the desert state of Oman is probably the Middle East’s most underrated walking destination.
+With its striking scenery, friendly people and year-round sunshine, Oman delivers a real flavor of authentic Arabia.
+On our first day’s tour of Muscat, we see the impressive Grand Mosque and bustling Muttrah Souk and also take a short walk overlooking the city.
 We then head up into the Al Hajar, a rugged range whose deeply incised wadis hide beautiful villages such as Bilad Sait with their palm trees and fields of roses Camping out each night, we have four days to explore the highlights of the area, including the Jebel Shams ‘balcony walk’ which follows a donkey path around the rim of Oman’s Grand Canyon.
-Then, after a visit to the oasis town of Nizwa and its commanding fort, we head into dreamlike landscape of Wahiba Sands and overnight in the dunes as many explorers have done before us!
+Then, after a visit to the oasis town of Nizwa and its commanding fort, we head into the dreamlike landscape of Wahiba Sands and overnight in the dunes as many explorers have done before us!
 The final 2-days of this fabulous holiday explore two spectacular wadis, where we seek out palm groves and pools hidden around each corner.
-With its combination of enjoyable walks, secret wadis and Omani hospitality, this holiday provides a brilliant introduction to Oman and a window into a seemingly bygone era.
+With its combination of enjoyable walks, secret wadis, and Omani hospitality, this holiday provides a brilliant introduction to Oman and a window into a seemingly bygone era.

 2 nights hotels, 6 nights camping, 7 days walking

 MEAL PLAN: All breakfasts 7 lunches and 6 dinners included